MRegeard/gammapy-docs-preview/_build/html/_sources/tutorials/analysis-1d/cta_sensitivity.rst.txt

 We assume an alpha of 0.2 (ratio between ON and OFF area).
 We then run the sensitivity estimator.

-These are the conditions imposed in standard CTA sensitivity computations.
+These are the conditions imposed in standard CTAO sensitivity computations.

 ..
 GENERATED FROM PYTHON SOURCE LINES 157-165